Why this policy and what does it apply to?

 How long do we store your information?

-In addition to its legal retention obligations, Bright Link SA uses the purpose as one of the criteria to define the period during which the data should be retained.
+In addition to its legal retention obligations, Balencio SA uses the purpose as one of the criteria to define the period during which the data should be retained.
 Depending on the processing involved, your data is kept only for the time required for processing and subsequently deleted, unless an investigation is underway.
 The data will then be kept for the time required to complete the investigation.

 Personal data collected during the use of the platform, in any capacity, is retained as long as the User uses the Platform.